Steve-Shambles/BMI-Calc/README.md

 # BMI-Calc
 A Body Mass Index calculator, with Tkinter GUI.
-What annoys me about other similar programs is they only offer you option of pounds and meters whereas I personally still use stones and inches, others use kilograms, so I added those.
+What annoys me about other similar programs is they only offer you option of pounds and centimeters whereas I personally still use stones and inches, others use kilograms, so I added those.

 Take note that the BMI system itself is far from perfect and can get it very wrong for some body types,